 Early InterventionEarly Intervention, in the Department of Public Health, provides family-centered services to help children who qualify to develop the skills they will need to continue to grow into happy and healthy members of the community

-A Guide to Best Practices in Early Childhood Transition This guide is the result of a collaborative effort between the Departments of Early Education and Care, Public Health, and Elementary and Secondary Education.
+Best Practices in Early Childhood Transition — A Guide for Families This guide is the result of a collaborative effort between the Departments of Early Education and Care, Public Health, and Elementary and Secondary Education.

 Child OutcomesMassachusetts collects and reports data on outcomes for young children three to five years old with disabilities in three federally required focus areas.
 These areas are: